akuritsyn/Machine_Learning_Projects/StackOverflowAssistantBot/README.md

-# Stack Overflow Assistant Chat Bot is up and running and can be accessed on Telegram as AKStackOverflowBot
+# Stack Overflow Assistant Chat Bot is up and running and can be accessed via Telegram messenger as AKStackOverflowBot

 *** In progress ***